worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/campaignprofile.md

 I'm approaching the Kickstarter community because I am looking for help getting on my feet, and I want to establish a lasting relationship within the communities that I am most interested in working with.
 To prepare for this kickstarter, I set up a market research and platform development booth for the summer at my local weekend market up here in Anchorage, Alaska, where I call home.
 I am a conceptual peace artist, a theoretical peace physicist, and a peace systems engineer.
 I have a degree in electrical engineering.

+<a href="https://timemachineforpeace.wp.computer/context/bmakusa/" target="_default">Some of my credentials may be viewed here.</a>

 **I'm inventing a time machine for peace** (a new kind of computer).
 I need to turn this project, which has largely been private over the years, into a social invention project.
 This is because there is no way I can do this alone, and I would rather do awesome things with people.
 For now though, this is me and the mice in my pocket.

 Over the course of ten years, formative conversations with hundreds of people are responsible for the current state of the project.
 If you have had a genuine conversation or exchange with me, chances are that you contributed in some way to this project.
 Thank you.